Special Pre-Conference Tours to Religious and Historic Sites in Jerusalem

 Making our way back south, we will stop in the enchanting port city of Acre or Acco, to visit the Crusader underground city and the crypt.
 Acre, site of Napoleon’s defeat, is rich in history, which is evident everywhere within the old city.
 We will walk through the old city market, bustling with the fresh finds of the local fishermen, as well as spices, vegetables and more.
 The market ends at the scenic harbor, where you can watch local children jump into the ocean from the remains of the old city walls.

-We will walk along the waterfront, and then return to the buses for the trip back to your hotel in Jerusalem.
+We will walk along the waterfront, and then return to the buses for the trip back to Jerusalem.

 Please bring hats and comfortable shoes.